jmonlong/parakit/data/README.md

 ## Pangenome construction

-Semi-automated approach.

 ### Download HPRC sequence and install AGC

-AGC (https://github.com/refresh-bio/agc) will be used to download the sequence of interest during pangenome construction.
+AGC (https://github.com/refresh-bio/agc) will be used to extract the sequence of interest during pangenome construction.
 It needs to be installed (easiest is to download a prebuilt binary from the [release page](https://github.com/refresh-bio/agc/releases)).

 The AGC file with the HPRC assemblies will also be needed for pangenome construction.